oscartorom/economic_blog/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Written by Oscar Toro.
-MsC in Economics, interested in economics, econometrics, and data-related projects.
+MsC in Economics.

 #interests:
 #- Economics